 “Many saw them holding hands, kissing and hugging, which was simply unthinkable for people of their status,” their biographer and great-grandson Professor Paul Kurtzman later said.
 Then Charles Lightoller himself offered Isidore a place in the boat.
 But he refused.
 Later, when reporters asked the escaped maid, Ellen Bird, about Ida Strauss: "Has she really started to get into the boat?"
 “Yes” - she will answer, and will tell how then Ida threw her mink coat over her shoulders with the words: “Take it, my child.
 The night is cold. " And when she tries to refuse such an expensive gift, she will answer with a soft smile: "I think that I will not need it any more."
 In tears, Ellen kneels before her.

-Professor Paul Kurtzman, who has re-read a lot of eyewitness memories, will accurately reconstruct what happened that night: “My great-grandmother Ida got into a lifeboat, expecting her husband to follow her.
-When he didn't, she became alarmed.
+Professor Paul Kurtzman, who has re-read a lot of eyewitness memories, will accurately reconstruct what happened that night: “My great-grandmother Ida got into a lifeboat, waiting for her husband to follow her.
+When he didn’t, she became alarmed.
 The ship officer in charge of launching this lifeboat said: “Well, Mr. Strauss, you are an elderly man.
 And we all know who you are… Of course you can join your wife.
 My great-grandfather answered him: “I will not do this.
 I will not get into the boat before the remaining women and children are saved. "

 On the subject: Catch me if you can: the biggest scam in history

-“Our boat was the last to sail from the ship,” Mrs. Chabert, who had miraculously escaped, will tell later, “and we saw Mr. and Mrs. Strauss embracing each other on the deck.
+“Our boat was the last to sail from the ship,” Mrs. Chabert, who miraculously escaped, will tell later, “and we saw Mr. and Mrs. Strauss embracing on the deck.
 The lights of the Titanic were still burning, the orchestra was playing its last march, but the image of the elderly couple, together awaiting the end, will forever remain for me the most touching moment of this terrible disaster. " The orchestra was actually playing the "Lord, Closer to You" march.